RiboDB : a prokaryotic ribosomal components DataBase

 • Genus, Species, or lineage_report (e.g. #Sodalis_praecaptivus, @Bacillaceae-Bacillus)

 To avoid any confusion among taxonomic ranks use "-" at the end of the taxon name when querying RiboDB on lineage report information.
-Using @Listeria will retrieve information on both Listeria (genus) and Listeriaceae (family).
-To retrieve information on strains and genomes from the Listeria genus, use "@Listeria-".
+Using #Listeria will retrieve both Listeria (genus) and Listeriaceae (family).
+To retrieve ribosomal proteins from the Listeria genus, use "#Listeria-".

 More generally, any information contained in "FASTA commentary lines" may be queried, but may be risky or poorly relevant.